-It’s been used by athletes all around the world for its fat-burning capabilities, since it could potentially optimize how your body uses fat as a fuel source, leading to greater exercise performance.3 L-carnitine is a popular supplement for weight loss and fat burning purposes, and when taken correctly, could be a great addition to your training regime.
-Let’s find out more…
+It’s been used by athletes all around the world for its fat-burning capabilities, since it could potentially optimize how your body uses fat as a fuel source, leading to greater exercise performance.3 Many people use L-carnitine for weight loss and fat burning purposes, and when taken correctly, could be a great addition to your training regime.
+Let’s find out more.

 What is L-carnitine?